wombleton/gitlaw-nz/acts/R/Rotorua City Geothermal Energy Empowering Act 1967.md

     *   (n) removes, damages, destroys, or otherwise interferes with any survey pegs placed in the ground in connection with any survey lawfully carried on under this Act or any valve or instrument being used in connection with any such survey or any bore.

-    (2) Every person who commits an offence against this section shall be liable on summary conviction to a fine not exceeding 50 pounds for each such offence and shall pay to the Council, whether any such fine be imposed or not, a sum equal to the cost incurred by the Council in repairing the injury done to any part of the geothermal works by any such act.
+    (2) Every person who commits an offence against this section shall be liable on conviction to a fine not exceeding $100 for each such offence and shall pay to the Council, whether any such fine be imposed or not, a sum equal to the cost incurred by the Council in repairing the injury done to any part of the geothermal works by any such act.

+    Section 7(2): amended, on 1 July 2013, by [section 413][22] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 8 Bylaws